OSInside/kiwi/doc/source/container_builder.rst

 The Dicefile is the configuration file for the dice buildsystem backend.
-All it needs to know for a plain docker based build process is the selection of the buildhost to be a docker container.
+All it needs to know for a plain docker based build process is the selection of the buildhost to be a Docker container.
 The Dicefile's found in the above mentioned appliance descriptions look all like the
 following: